Aful Performer 5+2 VS Ziigaat Arcanis

 Home Ranking Compare IEMs

 Aful Performer 5+2 and Ziigaat Arcanis use 2DD+4BA+1Planar and 2DD+5BA driver setups respectively.
 Aful Performer 5+2 costs $229 while Ziigaat Arcanis costs $399.
 Ziigaat Arcanis is $170 more expensive.
-Aful Performer 5+2 holds a slight 0.2-point edge in reviewer scores (7.7 vs 7.5).
+Aful Performer 5+2 holds a slight 0.2-point edge in reviewer scores (7.6 vs 7.4).
 Ziigaat Arcanis carries a user score of 8.5.
-Aful Performer 5+2 has better treble with a 0.6-point edge, Aful Performer 5+2 has better dynamics with a 0.6-point edge and Aful Performer 5+2 has slightly better soundstage with a 0.3-point edge.
+Aful Performer 5+2 has significantly better bass with a 1.1-point edge, Ziigaat Arcanis has slightly better treble with a 0.4-point edge, Aful Performer 5+2 has slightly better dynamics with a 0.3-point edge and Ziigaat Arcanis has significantly better details with a 1.3-point edge.

 Insights